 What is emotional intelligence in terms of self-awareness?
 This is the consciousness and vivid understanding of what is happening with and around you.
 A moment of realizing your strengths and weaknesses, also, the effects produced when one is becoming predominant over the other.

 Self-awareness paves the way for self-regulation.
 The ability to subject your emotions under your control.
 For instance, choosing to stay happy more often than getting angry at every slight provocation.

 The zeal to pursue your set goals and objectives notwithstanding the obstacles and oppositions.
 This aspect of emotional intelligence creates a sense of focus, quality self-standard, and re-examination of our pursuit.

 Beyond understanding yourself and managing your emotions.
 You need to come to the sense of discerning and interpreting how others around you are feeling.
 This will guide you on how to interact with people and speak to their needs.
 In essence, it entails that you picture yourself in what others are experiencing and how you can cope with their challenges.

 5. Social Skills

 Being familiar with what is emotional intelligence is not enough to turn your life for the better.
 You need to take a test to know your level of EI and what to do to enhance your EI.
-Hence, Emotional Intelligence can be measured based on Daniel Goleman’s four-quadrant competency model 2002.
+Hence, emotional intelligence can be measured based on Daniel Goleman’s four-quadrant competency model 2002.
 These are self-awareness, self-management, social awareness, and relationship awareness.
-Usually, the questions asked are centered on one understanding himself and others.
+Usually, the questions asked are centred on one understanding himself and others.

 Let’s see on a scale of 1-10 you scored below 4 in your EI test, which means your EI is low.
-If it falls within the range of 5-7, it means your EI is on medium level and when your score is 8 upwards, it shows you have high emotional intelligence.
-To test for your emotional intelligence click here.
+If it falls within the range of 5-7 it means your EI is on medium level and when your score is 8upwards it shows you have high emotional intelligence.
+Make sure to test your emotional intelligence.